-Council Tax is a tax local authorities charge to raise money to pay for their services.
-The council tax is a contribution towards the total cost of providing services to all of the residents who live in the Maldon District.
+Council Tax is a tax local authorities charge to raise money to pay for their services and is a contribution towards the total cost of providing services to all of the residents in the District.
 It is not a payment for services actually received or used by the individual resident or household.

 You can find out more about council tax by going to the .Gov website

 The largest amount of council tax is charged by and is paid back to Essex County Council.

 You can read more about this in the explanatory notes for all of the precepting authorities below:

 Essex Police (on the website for the Police and Crime Commissioner for Essex)

 We do not decide which band your property goes in, this is decided by the Valuation Office Agency.

 All properties were valued and put into a 'valuation band' - in England these bands are based on their value on 1 April 1991, not their current value.
 The valuation band determines how much council tax you pay.